nymea/nymea-plugins/philipshue/README.md

 * Hue Color Bulb
 * Hue Smart plug
 * Any other Bulb that can be connected and controlled by the Hue App
-* In-wall dimmers/switches that can be connected and controlled by the Hue App.
+* In-wall dimmers/switches that can be connected and controlled by the Hue App

 ## Requirements